 The Government of Queensland in Australia has selected Hutchinson Builders (Hutchies) as the managing contractor for the Satellite Hospitals Program (SHP).

-SHP is a $194m (A$265m) programme of the state government to build seven new facilities to support public healthcare services across South East Queensland.
+SHP is a $194m (A$265m) program of the state government to build seven new facilities to support public healthcare services across South East Queensland.

 Queensland Premier Annastasia Palaszczuk said: “My government’s vision to build satellite hospitals is a national first.
 It will ensure our health professionals are able to deliver essential services for Queenslanders in our rapidly growing communities, right where they are needed.